 Step 3.
 Conduct a system and data audit

-Conducting a system and data audit is a vital step in preparing for ERP migration.
 This process ensures that your current systems and data are ready for a smooth transition to the new ERP platform.
 Skipping this step can lead to compatibility issues, data errors, or migration delays.

 A system audit involves evaluating your existing infrastructure, software, and processes.
 Identifying outdated systems or tools that may not be compatible with the new ERP system is critical.
 This evaluation helps you determine what needs to be upgraded, replaced, or retained during the migration.
 Additionally, assessing system performance and current bottlenecks allows you to address inefficiencies before moving to the new platform.

 On top of that, don't forget about data audit.
-This process focuses on analyzing the quality and structure of your current data to ensure that only clean and relevant information is transferred during the ERP migration.
+This process focuses on analyzing the quality and structure of your current data to ensure that only clean and relevant information is transferred during the migration.
 A well-executed data audit minimizes errors and improves the performance of the new ERP system.

 By conducting a comprehensive system and data audit, you can identify potential risks and ensure the migration proceeds without technical or operational setbacks.
 This step not only prepares your business for the new ERP system but also sets the stage for improved efficiency and data accuracy.